qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

     [('lorem', 'ipsum', 'dolor'), ('ipsum', 'dolor', 'sit'), ('dolor', 'sit', 'amet')]

 This method is pretty, but it's also very compact and difficult to understand at first.
 I think the most confusing part is the use of Python's zip() method, which is pretty uncommon.
 Zip() takes an unlimited number of list inputs and returns a ~~list~~ generator whose first element is a tuple of all the first elements of the inputs, whose second element has all the second elements, and so on.
 The output list ends when the elements of the smallest input list have been exhausted.
+So, the list comprehension in our n-gram generator creates a series of successive token arrays each offset by one from the last, and then zips them.
 This process is actually very visually intuitive:

 ![](/assets/college/Zip.svg){: .center-image }